-Today I am sharing all of the paint colors in our cottage style home!
+Today I am sharing all of the cottage inspired paint colors we used in our home!

-The paint colors in our cottage style home have changed a lot over the years.
+The cottage inspired paint colors in our home have changed a lot over the years.
 In fact, they have changed since I wrote this post almost two years ago now!
 Today I’ll be sharing an update on all the colors we have throughout our home, and I hope it’s a help to you!

 Below is the graphic that I made when I first wrote this blog post.
 Most of the colors have stayed the same, with a few exceptions.